 - If you have community cats in your neighborhood or at your business – start TNR immediately, before an additional litter is born which will need resources and care that are already thin.

 - The shelter will not accept a healthy community cat.
 Unfixed cats will move in to take their place with food, water and shelter availability; the cycle won’t end unless TNR is used.
 Cats are fixed, Rabies vaccinated, get a left eartip for identification.
 These eartipped neighborhood cats will protect their resources (food, water, shelter), and will discourage new cats from coming to that feeding location.
 Reduce the amount of food given as the colony size naturally goes down instead of speeding out of control.
 Leave food out only 30 minutes at a time, then pick it up; especially important after dark.

-- For more tips TNR, please CONTACT US at firstname.lastname@example.org
+- For more tips TNR, please visit the clinic or email firstname.lastname@example.org.

-Cats MUST be returned to their outdoor “home” where they were trapped.
+Cats MUST be returned to their outdoor home (familar food, water, safe shelter, etc).

 We will show you how easy it is to Trap-Neuter-Return.

 We do not relocate cats.
 Cats (like other creatures) attempt to return to comforts of known food, water, and comfortable surroundings.

-Trap-Neuter-Return is so important – not only in helping our community go No-Kill – but for the safety of our families and neighborhoods.
+Trap-Neuter-Return is so important – not only in helping our community with too many cats – but for the safety of our families and neighborhoods.

 Trap-Neuter-Return, or TNR, results in a “managed” group of non-reproducing, Rabies vaccinated neighborhood cats with the left eartip for identification.

 Some funds for FREE Trap-Neuter-Return is available at Animal Birth Control Clinic thanks to a generous partnership with the City of Waco.
 We encourage Waco citizens with a Waco Water Bill to immediate take advantage of FREE TNR!